-It was illegal for the vast majority of Americans to own that much gold.
 To cast the statue, Graves now turned to a downtown San Francisco jeweler called Shreve & Company, a firm with a past rooted in California’s Gold Rush with a license to cast up to 300 ounces of gold.
 A Shreve official sought and received permission from the superintendent of the San Francisco Mint to cast the casino’s prized rooster.

 Thus did the rooster move to the Nugget in May 1958, to much public acclaim.
 But before the year was over, the Secret Service contacted Graves and informed him that his rooster violated the 1934 Gold Reserve Act.
 They demanded a same-day meeting in the US Attorney’s office and suggested that Graves bring an attorney.
 Graves chose Paul Laxalt, an up-and-coming lawyer who’d married the daughter of a prominent Carson City lawyer and Republican activist.
 Laxalt’s own political career had already begun to take shape; four years earlier, he’d been elected district attorney of the county surrounding Carson City, and by the time the rooster saga was complete, was well on his way to being elected Nevada’s lieutenant governor.
 From early days, Laxalt’s political identity reflected the western states’ infatuation with gold.
 One of his campaign television spots featured a miner panning for gold at the side of a river; he turned to the camera to show the phrase “Laxalt for Lt.
 Governor” shimmering at the bottom of his pan.